-De Anabulla
+De anabulla

 Anabulla, ut Plinius scribit, bestia est Ethiopie.
 Hoc animal collum habet equo simile, pedes et crura ut boves, caput ut camelus.
 Albas habet maculas, colorem rutilum valde membra singula distinguentem.
 Cum ergo tanto decore animal respersum sit, pellis multum spectabilis carius venditur; et hoc ad luxum oculorum, qui vix unquam curiositate pestifera sanantur.